-Base Salary
+Base Salarv

-The Committee establishes a market rate for each executive officer position based on a structured job evaluation system used for broad based compensation in the Company as well as a comparison to market salary surveys at median as outlined above.
-Each year, the Committee reviews the base salary of all executives including the CEO, the CFO and the other NEOs.
-The decision on whether to award merit increases for the executive officer group as a whole takes into consideration the salary and wage increases being awarded to other levels of employees in the Company, the current economic environment and the operating results of the Company.
-The decisions relative to the amount of individual merit increase awards are based primarily on each executive's performance in the past year, as well as the relationship of his or her current salary to his or her position's base salary market rate.
-Generally, executives who are newly promoted are positioned below the 50th percentile, whereas those who are highly experienced and performing at superior levels are placed above.
+The Committee uses base salary to attract, retain and reward executives based on demonstrated experience, skills and competencies relative to the salary midpoint of the job.
+To accomplish this, the Committee establishes a salary midpoint for each executive officer position based on a structured job evaluation system used for broad based compensation in the Company as well as a comparison to the National Survey Data at median as outlined above.
+Each year, the Committee reviews the base salary of all executives including the CEO and other NEOs.
+The decision on whether to award merit increases for the executive officer group as a whole takes into consideration the salary and wage increases being awarded to other levels of employees in the Company, the current economic environment, and the operating results of the Company.
+The decisions relative to the amount of individual merit increase awards are based primarily on each executive's performance in the past year, readiness for promotion to a higher level, experience and skill set relative to peer counterparts, and criticality to the Company, as well as the relationship of his or her current salary to his or her position's base salary midpoint.
+Generally, executives who are newly promoted are positioned below the salary midpoint (50th percentile), whereas those who are highly experienced and performing at superior levels are compensated above the midpoint.